laxmi2230/Avocado-price-prediction/README.md

 # Avocado-price-prediction
-in this project we will estimate/predict Avocado prices rate in future using fbprophet(a open source software) , For clarification refer Problem statement)
+In this project we will estimate/predict Avocado prices rate in future using fbprophet(a open source software) , For clarification refer Problem statement)